ProjetsPL/treehouse-theme/collections/_posts/us/2020-01-29-charcoal-grey-what-is-charcoal-color-and-how-to-use-it.md

 ![Charcoal to accentuate sofa and armchairs 1](/uploads/sofa-i-fotele-antracyt-doskonale-podkresli-ich-urok.jpg "Charcoal to accentuate sofa and armchairs 1")
 {% endfig %}

 In this case choosing such a color may serve two purposes.
-First is introducing elegance and making the interior look more classy.
+First, it is introducing elegance and making the interior look more classy.
 The other function is simply keeping the furniture clean.
 It is much easier with a dark coloured sofa than with, for instance, a white one.

 ### Charcoal grey coffee tables